rikvdkleij/intellij-haskell/README.md

 2. IntelliJ has a nice terminal plugin;
 3. Developed plugin on Linux.
 Also tested on OSX;
 4. Windows is not supported;
-5. `About Haskell project` in `Help` menu shows which Haskell GHC/tools are used by plugin for project;
+5. `About Haskell Project` in `Help` menu shows which Haskell GHC/tools are used by plugin for project;

 # How to build project
 1. Clone this project;